TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 - If you have already integrated Tremor iOS SDK in your applications, please review [Update from Earlier Versions](https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/Updating-from-Earlier-Versions) to update your SDK to the latest SDK.
 - If you are new users of Tremor iOS SDK, please review [iOS Library Integration] (https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/iOS-Library-Integration) which contains detailed integration instructions.
 - [Tremor Video iOS API Doc] (http://tremorvideomobile.github.io/iOS) contains details about each API definitions.

+# SDK Integration through mediaiton
+Tremor supports iOS mediation throught FreeWheel, Google AdMob/DFP, Fyber, Mopub (as a custom network), [iOS SDK Medaition) contains all the details on how to integrate Tremor SDK through the mediaiton.
+If you integrate Tremor SDK through mediation, you should always go through this documentation to know the requirement to use Tremor SDK.